Record Access Check

 The Admin Portal’s Record Access Check tool displays what access a user has with a specific record

-The tool displays the type of access a user has to the selected record:
+The tool displays the type of access user has to the selected record: |

-Check a user has the expected access to a selected record
+Record Access Check enables system administrators to check a user has the expected access to a selected record

 Prerequisites